olehermanse/glrp/README.md

 ## Why?

-The above command provides a lot of useful information about git commits, which we can analyze, including:
+The above command provides a lot of useful information about each git commit, which we can analyze, including:

 - Commit message
-- Diffs
+- Diff
 - Author name and email
 - Committer name and email
 - Timestamps
 - GPG signature

-On its own, git log does not output its information in a format which is easy for other programs to use.
+On its own, `git log` does not output its information in a format which is easy for other programs to use.
 So, this tool parses the output and turns it into JSON which is more easy to analyze and check.

 ## Installation